seanbutler/3DWebTechCourse/_worksheets/05-CollisionDetection.markdown

 ~~~

 However use distance to detect collision we need to compare it with the sum of the sizes of the two objects being tested.
+So add a member variable to each of your avatar and the obstacles which store their sizes.

 ~~~ javascript